 - 1 tablespoon of sesame oil

-- Boil some water in a pot and add the snow peas, salt and some cooking oil in it.
-Let it cook for about one minute and keep it aside.
+Boil some water in a deep vessel and add the snow peas, salt, and some cooking oil to it.
+Let it cook for about one minute and keep aside.

-- In a pan, fry the minced garlic and add the boiled snow peas in it.
-Sprinkle some salt and sesame oil and stir-fry it.
+In a pan, fry the minced garlic and add the boiled snow peas to it.
+Sprinkle some salt and sesame oil and stir-fry.

-- Transfer the stir-fried peas into a plate and garnish it with sesame seeds.
+Transfer the stir-fried peas into a plate and garnish it with toasted sesame seeds.

 - ¼ cup garlic, minced